-After you configure the connection between the AlienApp for G Suite for a deployed USM Anywhere Sensor and your G Suite environment, the predefined log collection jobs perform scheduled queries for eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall..
-When USM Anywhere collects and analyzes the first of these events, the G Suite dashboards are available in the DASHBOARDS menu (according to the types of collected events).
+After you configure the connection between the AlienApp for G Suite for a deployed USM Anywhere Sensor and your Google G Suite environment, the predefined log collection jobs perform scheduled queries for events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall..
+When USM Anywhere collects and analyzes the first of these events, the G Suite Audit and G Suite Drive dashboards are available in the Dashboard menu (according to the types of collected events).

 Note: Currently, the AlienApp for G Suite supports the connection of one G Suite account per USM Anywhere Sensor.
 If you have more than one G Suite account that you want to monitor in USM Anywhere, you must configure each for a different sensor.

 When configuring your AlienApp for G Suite, you have the option of configuring it to collect logs through BigQuery as well.
 Adding this additional log collection can provide you enhanced insight into your security posture with visibility into things like phishing attacks.

 Important: If you choose to enable BigQuery log collection, you must complete all of the following BigQuery configuration steps.
 If you do not wish to enable BigQuery log collection, none of the BigQuery-related steps are necessary to configure your AlienApp for G Suite.